 There are many tools you can use to help manage your family’s money.

 Read about our payments and services

 The weekly payment option can allow you to get your income support payment weekly.
 This can help you if you find it hard to budget a fortnightly payment.
-But you can’t get Family Tax Benefit paid weekly.
+You can’t get Family Tax Benefit paid weekly.

 Use online tools

 Sometimes it’s hard to keep your money on track after a divorce or separation.
-Use ASIC’s MoneySmart divorce and separation financial checklist to get your money on track.
+Use the divorce and separation financial checklist on the Moneysmart website to get your money on track.

 If you need a fridge or other household appliances, check out the rent vs buy calculator.
 Renting may cost you more than you think.

 Our social workers can help you with counselling, support and information during difficult times.